cloudflare/pint/docs/configuration.md

 - `$name` - each defined server should have a unique name that can be used in check definitions.
 - `uri` - base URI of this Prometheus server, used for API requests and queries.
+- `publicURI` - optional URI to use instead of `uri` in problems reported to users.
+  Set it if Prometheus links used by pint in comments submitted to BitBucket or GitHub should use different URIs then the one used by pint when querying Prometheus.
+  If not set `uri` will be used instead.
 - `failover` - list of URIs to try (in order they are specified) if `uri` doesn't respond to requests or returns an error.
 This allows to configure fail-over Prometheus servers to avoid CI failures in case main Prometheus server is unreachable.